-The expansion of our work has been made possible by grants from the New York Women’s Foundation, the New York Foundation, the Association for Women’s Rights in Development (AWID), the Craigslist Foundation, Feminists For Free Expression, Poets & Writers / New York State Council of the Arts, the Sparkplug Foundation and generous private donations.
+Past supporters include the Association for Women’s Rights in Development (AWID), the Craigslist Foundation, Feminists For Free Expression, Poets & Writers / New York State Council of the Arts, and the Sparkplug Foundation.